-All complaints that are classified as possible Unauthorized Enrollments are sent to issuers through the Health Insurance Casework System (HICS).
-68 The complaints are categorized as Category 2 (Plan and Issuer Concerns) with the Subcategory Cancellation/Termination Request or Alleged Unauthorized Enrollment.
-Issuers should examine the case to determine if CMS's three unauthorized enrollment criteria are met.
+All complaints that are classified as possible UEs are sent to issuers through the Health Insurance Casework System (HICS).
+The complaints are categorized as Category 2 (Plan and Issuer Concerns) with the Subcategory Cancellation/Termination Request or Alleged Unauthorized Enrollment.
+Issuers should examine the case to determine if CMS's three UE criteria are met.
 If all are true, it would indicate the enrollee might not know about the enrollment.
 The criteria are: